jenkinsci/jenkins-charm/README.md

     juju deploy -n 5 jenkins-slave

 Here the "-n 5" is adding 5 additional units (instances) to the jenkins-slave.
 Of course that "5" can be as large as you wish or you cloud provider supports.
-Additional information on scaling services with add-unit can be found at https://juju.ubuntu.com/docs/charms-scaling.html.
+Additional information on scaling services with add-unit can be found at [Juju Scaling Docs](https://juju.ubuntu.com/docs/charms-scaling.html).

 # Configuration

 You have already seen the password configuration in the "Usage" section.
 Some other interesting config options are plugins and release.
 You can add config options via the command line with juju set or via a config file.
-More information on juju config is at: https://juju.ubuntu.com/docs/charms-config.html.
+More information on Juju config is at [Juju Config Docs](https://juju.ubuntu.com/docs/charms-config.html).

 ## Plugin config example